-3To ensure that the cutoff of 100 firms does not arbitrarily influence our results, we reproduce our main findings in Table 12 using the sample of the 150 most talked-about firms, obtaining similar results.
-When we replicate our main results using the top 50 firms and the top 51-100 firms, the results are not driven by just the top stocks.
+$^{^{2}}$ To ensure that the cutoff of 100 firms does not arbitrarily influence our results, we reproduce our main findings in the Appendix (Table A.5) using the sample of the 150 most talked-about firms, obtaining similar results.
+We also replicate our main results using the top 50 firms and the top 51-100 firms, to ensure that our results are not driven by just the top stocks.
 Indeed, our measure of disagreement exhibits somewhat better properties for firms 51-100 than for the top 50 firms.

-4In the Appendix, we conduct an robustness test to ensure that the potentially changing composition of the investors is not affecting our results by repeating the analysis using just users who joined Stocktwits before January 1, 2013.
-As can be seen in table 12, the results are very similar.
+$^{^{3}}$ In the Appendix, we conduct a robustness test to ensure that the potentially changing composition of the investors is not affecting our results by repeating the analysis using just users who joined Stocktwits before January 1, 2013.
+As can be seen in the Appendix (Table A.5), the results are very similar.